Find Affordable College Courses

 Read More…

-University of Colorado Denver/Anschutz Medical Campus landed the #10 spot in the 2023 rankings for the best value general biology programs.
-CU Anschutz is a fairly large public school located in the city of Denver.
+University of Colorado Denver/Anschutz Medical Campus ranked #10 on this year’s Best Value General Biology Schools in the Rocky Mountains Region list.
+CU Anschutz is a very large public school located in the large city of Denver.

-Out-of-state tuition fees for undergraduate students at CU Anschutz are $26,376 per year.
+The average tuition and fees for an out-of-state undergraduate student at CU Anschutz are $26,376 a year.
 Biology majors at CU Anschutz take out an average of $23,500 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $275.

 Full General Biology at University of Colorado Denver/Anschutz Medical Campus Report